easyops-cn/next-core/etc/runtime.api.md

 // @public (undocumented)
 function legacyDoTransform(data: unknown, to: unknown, options?: unknown): unknown;

-// Warning: (ae-forgotten-export) The symbol "_internalApiLoadBricks" needs to be exported by the entry point index.d.ts
-//
-// @public (undocumented)
-const loadBricks: typeof _internalApiLoadBricks;

 // Warning: (ae-internal-missing-underscore) The name "logout" should be prefixed with an underscore because the declaration is marked as @internal
 //